 15 Current Technologies My Newborn Son Wont Use I was surprised when a 23-year-old co-worker told me she didn't remember a time before broadband Internet.
 At some point, her parents must have had dial-up, but she was so young that she doesn't even remember back that far.
 Wireless broadband won't dominate the home market until he's 8 to 10, but my son won't remember a world where consumers pay for wired Internet connections.
 Even today, 4G LTE provides comparable download speeds and better upload speeds than cable Internet, but the cost of using mobile broadband all the time is prohibitive.
 At some point in the next few years, broadband providers are going to realize that giving everyone home antennas is more scalable than wiring and maintaining each street's network of fiber-optic cables.
-At that point, the paradigm will shift and it will be cheaper to purchase wireless than wired Internet.

 Advice from Somewhere ONE.
 Give people more than they expect and do it cheerfully.
 TWO.
 Marry a man/woman you love to talk to.
 As you get older, their conversational skills will be as important as any other.
 View topic - SYMBOLISM I’ve just spent nearly a day glued to Michael Tsarion’s most excellent site michaeltsarion.com.
 I recommend to everyone who is concerned by the state of our planet review Michael’s impressive research.
 No other writing by any other author has made as much sense to me as this man’s work.